abman23/genai-mimo-ch-pred/README.md

 # Generative vs. Predictive Models in Massive MIMO Channel Prediction

-This repo is the implementation of our paper "Generative vs. Predictive Models in Massive MIMO Channel Prediction", <em>currently under review</em>.
+This repo includes the selected results of our paper "Generative vs. Predictive Models in Massive MIMO Channel Prediction", <em>presented at Asilomar 2024</em>.

 ## Highlights